3D Uncertain Implicit Surface Mapping using GMM and GP: Experiments and Evaluation

-The GPIS benchmark adopts a predetermined value for the prior mean (0.2m) and assigns the prior variance a constant value of 1.
-This configuration introduces limitations in the accuracy of surface estimations and uncertainty quantification.
-As shown in the evaluation results, it yields reasonable estimations proximate to the observations but the accuracy diminishes significantly when it predicts points located at further distances.
+The predetermined priors in GPIS lead to diminished accuracy at greater distances from observed data.
 To solve this problem, log-GPIS introduced a heat model in the standard GPIS, which modifies the regression target as the exponential transformation of the original surface distances.
 This converts the target value at the surface from zero into one, and transitions the prior mean from a fixed value to infinity $\sim -\log (0)$.
 However, Log-GPIS encounters constraints related to the choice of the length scale parameter; e.g., a small length scale parameter leads to more accurate results at the expense of surface smoothness.
-Additionally, the small length scale parameter also limited its capability to infer further distance, where the GP-regressed heat value $v$ reverts to the zero prior, and consequently, $d= -(l / \sqrt{3}) \log(v)$ escalate rapidly to infinity outside a limited inference domain.
-Furthermore, the fixed variance of both GPIS and Log-GPIS results in the systematic overestimation of uncertainties.
+Additionally, the small length scale parameter also limited its capability to infer further distance.
+Although KIGP mapping employs kernel reverting functions to improve Log-GPIS, it is not scalable to the large 3D dataset as it applies full GP inference.
+Thus, in this case, the data must be partitioned into cells for large urban scenes, which, however, affects its accuracy.

-In contrast, our proposed method addresses these challenges by integrating the GMM to obtain a calibrated prior variance and distance mean, and employing local GPISs with non-stationary mean and kernels.
+In contrast, our proposed method addresses these challenges by integrating the HGMM to obtain a calibrated prior, and employing local GPISs with non-stationary mean and kernels.
 This enhances the accuracy of signed distance field estimations and achieves more dependable uncertainty measures.